 Converting estimated chance into odds

-The above example showed us that a 1-1 draw has a 12.59% chance of occurring, according to our model.
+The above example showed us that a 1-1 draw has an 11.53% chance of occurring when the Poisson Distribution formula is applied.
 But what if you wanted to bet on the “draw”, rather than on individual score outcomes?
 You’d need to calculate the probability for all of the different draw scorelines – 0-0, 1-1, 2-2, 3-3, 4-4, 5-5 etc.

 Once you calculate the chances of each outcome, you convert them into odds and compare them to a bookmaker’s odds in order to find value bets.

 To do this, simply calculate the probability of all possible draw combinations and add them together.
 This will give you the chance of a draw occurring, regardless of the score.

 Of course, there are actually an infinite number of draw possibilities (both sides could score 10 goals each, for example) but the chances of a draw above 5-5 are so small that it’s safe to disregard them for this model.

 Using the Tottenham vs. Everton example, combining all of the draws gives a probability of 0.2464 or 24.64% - this would give true odds of 4.05.

 Poisson Distribution is a simple predictive model that doesn’t allow for a lot of factors.
 Situational factors – such as club circumstances, game status etc. – and subjective evaluation of the change of each team during the transfer window are completely ignored.